alvivi/lyah-es/content/OrdenSuperior.rst

         in  sum belowLimit

-No ganaría ninguna competición de código corto, pero le facilitaría la vida a alguien que tuviera que leer este código.
+No ganaría ninguna competición de código corto, pero le facilitaría la vida a alguien que tuviera que leerlo.